What is Naturopathic Medicine?

 Naturopathic doctors conduct a medical history and physical exam much like you would get at your MD’s office using standard medical equipment and diagnostics.
 We are also trained in interpreting laboratory tests (and can order them at an additional cost to you).
 The main difference comes in the treatment approach.
-While your naturopathic doctor may recommend something to help alleviate the symptoms in the short-term, he/she is really working with you to help identify the root cause and addressing all aspects of you – mental/emotional/physical to develop a holistic, individualized treatment plan.
+While your naturopathic doctor may recommend something to help alleviate the symptoms in the short-term, he/she is really working with you to help identify the root cause and addressing all aspects of

 First, to do no harm

 Our therapies are safe with minimal side effects as we strive to start off with the least invasive treatments that can help support your own body’s healing potential.
 We gradually work up the doses and treatment protocols to what will be therapeutic for you.
 While doing this we always check interactions with other medications you are on.
 There may be times when an ND may refer or suggest conventional treatment, but naturopathic medicine can be a great complementary add-on.

 While we can provide treatment to help minimize your symptoms in the short-term, we are really working behind the scenes to help you identify and treat the root cause.
 This is why we ask SO many questions on all aspects of you – mental/emotional/physical – as the entire body is connected.
 If you can treat the root cause, the symptoms will go away.

 To Teach the Principles of Healthy Living (Doctor as Teacher)

 NDs will teach you about your health condition so that you are better informed.
 Once you are informed of what is going on within your mind & body, you will become empowered to take your health into your own hands